allisonbierschenk/Work_it_out/work_it_out/README.md

 - Profiles for users
 - Edit Submissions
 - Categorize the category page by "workout".
 If the "workout" input equals another "workout" then group together
-- Click to expand the details on the page
+- Click to expand the details on the page on mobile

 ## Project Schedule